-We’re 'struggling' with a 'killing, disabling road traffic system – Accra mayor
+We’re 'struggling' with a 'killing, disabling road traffic system – Accra Mayor

 The campaign ran on television, radio, social media, and was accompanied by billboards from November 12 to December 18, 2019.

-Increased speeding enforcement using new speed detection devices ran in parallel during this time period.
+Increased speeding enforcement using new speed detection devices run in parallel during this period.

 GhanaWeb is not responsible for the reportage or opinions of contributors published on the website.
 Read our disclaimer.